AT,amp;T, Sprint, T Mobile and Comcast will not end services for the next 60 days due to a viral pandemic

-Roomies, there's a bit of a relief as we deal with this Coronavirus viral outbreak and we're here to give you the details.
+Many communications companies, including Comcast, Sprint, AT,amp;T, and T Mobile, have signed the "Pledge to Keep Americans Connected,quot; at the request of FCC President Ajit Pai, due to the viral pandemic outbreak and we are here to give you the details.

-While the world is currently in limbo, due to the Coronavirus pandemic, the Federal Communications Commission (FCC) has forged a commitment to many of the broadband service providers, according to Business Insider.
+While the world is currently in limbo, the Federal Communications Commission (FCC) has forged a commitment with many of the broadband service providers, according to Business Insider.

-Many communications companies, including Comcast, Sprint, AT,amp;T and T Mobile, have signed the "Pledge to Keep Americans Connected,quot; at the request of FCC President Ajit Pai.

 On Thursday, March 12, Pai spoke to providers and asked them to grant the following for the next 60 days: